OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 <p class="caption">(\#fig:figName35)Example of a latin square design with four treatments (A, B, C and D) and four replicates.
 The different colours help identify the four treatments and their allocation to the plots.</p>
 </div>

 Latin square designs are not only useful for field experiments.
 For example, if we want to test the effect of four different working protocols in the time required to accomplish a certain task, we can use a number of workers as the experimental units.
 In order to have four replicates, we need 16 workers, to which we allocate the different protocols, according to a CRD or CRBD.
-We can reduce the number of workers by allowing each worker to use all four protocols, in four subsequent turns.
+We can reduce the number of workers by allowing each worker to use all four protocols, in four subsequent shifts.
 For example, the first worker can use the protocols A, B, C and D, one after the other in a randomised order.
 By doing so, we only need four workers and the experiment is designed as CRBD, where the worker acts as a blocking factor.
 The advantage is that possible worker-to-worker differences in proficiency are not confounded with differences between protocols, as all workers use all protocols.

 However, we should also consider that workers tend to get tired over time and loose proficiency and, therefore, the protocols used at the beginning of the sequence are favoured with respect to the protocols used later on.
-We can account for this effect by allocating the protocols in a way that each one is used in all turns; as the consequence, the turn acts as the second blocking factor, as shown in Figure \@ref(fig:figName36).
+We can account for this effect by allocating the protocols in a way that each one is used in all shifts; as the consequence, the shift acts as the second blocking factor, as shown in Figure \@ref(fig:figName36).
 This is, indeed, a latin square design.

 <div class="figure" style="text-align: center">
 <img src="_images/TurniOperatori.png" alt="Example of a latin square design for the comparison of four working protocols, by using four workers and four turns." width="90%" />